flaz89/WearUp_web/README.md

 - Bootstrap 5
 - Three.JS

-### Funzionalità
+### Functionality

 - Landing on the "Home" page
 - Discover 3D by accessing the "Try it" page without registration, where you can see the potential of WearUp by playing with the 4 most liked products
 - Register as a "User" or a "Brand"
-- USER: research of the product / like product / interact with product / get product specifications / get product link
+- USER: research of the product / like product / interact with product in a 3D environment / get product specifications / get product link
-- BRAND: research of the product / upload product / interact with product / get product specifications / get product link
+- BRAND: research of the product / upload product / interact with product in a 3D environment / get product specifications / get product link